bigmountainstudio/What-is-new-in-SwiftUI-WWDC24/swiftui-channel.md

 @Nayan
  asked:
 I've only seen `@Observable` macro used with classes.
 Can it be used with structs or does this not result in anything?
-For example, changing a property in a struct will cause the whole struct to change, therefore reloading any views that are dependent on the object, regardless of what properties it rea…
+For example, changing a property in a struct will cause the whole struct to change, therefore reloading any views that are dependent on the object, regardless of what properties it reads.
+I'm guessing the Observable behaviour of reloading a view only when a read property changes don't count for structs.
-See more
 2 replies

 WWDC Bot